radiocosmology/alpenhorn/doc/demo.rst

    a new ``ArchiveFile`` (and, were it necessary, an ``ArchiveAcq`` record, too) for newly discovered files.
-Without this flag, alpenhorn will only import files which are already represented by an existing ``ArchvieFile``.
+Without this flag, alpenhorn will only import files which are already represented by an existing ``ArchiveFile``.
 This second mode is more appropriate in cases where a node should not be receiving new files.

 The CLI will create an import request for this file: